clewisdavis/Advanced-React/sick-fits/frontend/React-Advanced-Notes.md

 }
 ```

-- Writing out the pagination logic
+- Writing out the pagination logic, just view the video, to confusing.